daveKoala/kafka-experiement/IDIOT_GUIDE.md

 make list-topics-dev
 ```

+It might take a minute for the topics to be instantiated

 ### Messages

 **What are messages?** A message is just a JSON object sent to Kafka.
 There's no fixed structure (though you can add schema validation later).